fontforge/designwithfontforge.com/en-US/Using_the_Fontforge_Drawing_Tools.md

 The concept of “B&eacute;zier curves” refers to a particular mathematical representation used to produce smooth curves digitally.
-Generally, *Cubic*- and *Quadratic*-order of these curves are used &mdash; through FontForge also supports *Spiro* curves, which are an alternate representation for the designer.
+Generally, *Cubic*- and *Quadratic*-order of these curves are used &mdash; though FontForge also supports *Spiro* curves, which are an alternate representation for the designer.

 In this chapter, we will only discuss *Cubic* paths, as that’s what’s generally used when drawing